 If there is any additional information that you feel needs to be included in your preregistration, please enter it here.
 Literature cited, disclosures of any related work such as replications or work that uses the same data, or other context that will be helpful for future readers would be appropriate here.

 Neta, Kelley, & Whalen

 Neta, Norris, & Whalen

+Neta & Tong, 2016